Chalta/Zeitgeist/README.md

  *  Select **Desktop Login as user pi at the Graphical Desktop**.

 4. [Configure wifi settings.](https://www.raspberrypi.org/documentation/configuration/wireless/)
 5. Update and upgrade OS and software packages.
-If this was a fresh install of the [latest Raspbian release](https://www.raspberrypi.org/downloads/raspbian/), this step is not necessary.
-It doesn't hurt to run it anyway.
+This will refresh the list of available packages, and upgrade installed packages to the latest versions.
+It will also update the kernel and the Raspberry Pi firmware to the latest stable versions.
   *
-        ```shell
+        `
-        sudo apt-get update && sudo apt-get upgrade -y
+        sudo apt-get update && sudo apt-get dist-upgrade -y `
-        ```

 6. Install new software.
 (See below for descriptions of each package)
   *
-      ```shell
+      `
-      sudo apt-get install ttf-mscorefonts-installer x11-xserver-utils unclutter chromium xdotool tightvncserver watchdog
+      sudo apt-get install ttf-mscorefonts-installer x11-xserver-utils unclutter chromium xdotool tightvncserver watchdog `
-      ```

 7. Configure sleep settings.
   *  `sudo nano /etc/lightdm/lightdm.conf`